 Fine Leather Jewelry

-Having worked with textiles most of her life Deborah Shamah was enticed by the butter-soft yet durable qualities of deerhide.
+Having worked with textiles most of her life Deborah Shamah was enticed by the butter-soft yet durable qualities of deer hide.
 Unlike textiles the more it's worn and touched the more beautiful it becomes.
 Inspired by the textures in nature and Native American symbols Deborah wanted to try embroidery with leather working it into bracelet designs.
 She first created pieces for herself and Russell using US turquoise.
-Whenever the Shamahs wore their leather bracelets they would attract attention and complements.
+Whenever the Shamah's wore their leather bracelets they would attract attention and complements.
 Designing a few commissioned pieces Deborah and Russell decided to make their jewelry available to more collectors and began creating pieces for Art Shows and Galleries expanding the collection to include carved cowhide.

-Most of the embroidered leather jewelry Deborah creates with deerhide but elkhide is also used.
-To preserve a part of the American West the Shamahs work with many pieces of US turquoise and semi-precious stones in their jewelry collection.
+To preserve a part of the American West the Shamah's work with many pieces of US turquoise and semi-precious stones in their jewelry collection.

-Along with her embroidered jewelry, hand carved leather is incorporated into Deborah's bracelets.
-Using a swivel knife with a 1/4" blade her artwork is cut into the leather and depth added by sculpting around the cut edges.
-The intricate design that Shamah carves into the leather bracelets is usually more difficult than the larger artwork carved into her leather vessels.
-Layers of dye are applied with a paint brush and a hand rubbed water resistant finish.
-The piece is then ready for the application of beads or to be framed in wire.
-If desired, Deborah will attach one of her wire wrapped stones.
-She chooses to work with heaver gauge wire; "It gives the piece more substance."
+When carving cowhide for jewelry a swivel knife with a 1/4" blade is used to cut their artwork into the leather.
+Depth is added by sculpting around the cut edges.
+The intricate design that the Shamah's carve into the leather bracelets is usually more difficult than the larger artwork carved into their leather vessels.
+Layers of custom colored dye are applied with a paint brush and a hand rubbed water resistant finish.

-The bracelets and cuff's are lined with butter-soft deer which adds comfort in wearing the piece.
+The bracelets and cuff's are lined with butter-soft deer leather or pigskin which adds comfort in wearing the piece.